South Central Texas

 (1845 - 1847), New Braunfels

 German settlers built two log blockhouses, Zinkenburg (aka Nicolaus Zink's Fort) at Zink Street and Castell Ave., and Sophienburg (aka Princess Sophia's Fort) at Academy and Hill Streets, as defense against Indian attacks.
-Sophia's Fort replaced Zink's Fort but was never completely finished, and it was destroyed by a storm in 1886.
+Sophia's Fort replaced Zink's Fort (which was then abandoned) but was never completely finished, and it was destroyed by a storm in 1886.
 The Sophienburg Museum (admission fee) is on the site of Sophia's Fort.
 A log church was built in 1850 on the site of Zink's Fort, presently the site of the Sts.
 Peter and Paul Catholic Church.

 Camp near Cibolo Creek